+- Modern markets

+- Hotel, restaurant, and catering industries

+- o Bait

-Import Recommendations 12Ministry of Industry: Applies to importers who hold a Producer Importer Identification Number (API-P) Imports can only be used for: 13Ministry of Marine Affairs and Fisheries Applies to importers who hold a General Importer Identification Number (API-U) Imports can only be used for: Modern markets Consumption in hotel, restaurant, and catering industries Bait Processing for re- export Fish canning industry Fish feed Raw material for processed fishery products: filets, sausages, meatballs etc. (This only applies to micro-small enterprises without industry licenses.)
-Raw material for traditional production of boiled-salted fish.
+- o Raw material for processed fishery products: filets, sausages, meatballs etc. (This only applies to micro-small enterprises without industry licenses.)

+- o Raw material for traditional production of boiled-salted fish

-2. The following documents are required from the Exporter:
+The following documents are required from the Exporter:

 - a.
-Health certificate issued by the competent authority of the country of origin (A bilingual English-Indonesian sample health certificate can be found here: Ministry of Marine Affairs and Fisheries Regulation No. 11/2019, page 34.
+Health certificate issued by the competent authority of the country of origin (A bilingual English-Indonesian sample health certificate can be found here:

+Ministry of Marine Affairs and Fisheries Regulation No. 11/2019, page 34.

 - b.
 Catch certificate

 - c.
 Certificate of Origin (COO)

-Every shipment is subject to quarantine measures/inspections upon arrival; therefore, the importer should at least one day prior to arrival obtain a Fish Quarantine Installation Certificate that can be used to request fish quarantine measures14.
+Every shipment is subject to quarantine measures/inspections upon arrival; therefore, the importer should at least one day prior to arrival obtain a Fish Quarantine Installation Certificate (IKI) that can be used to request fish quarantine measures10.
 The importer should submit the required documents to the quarantine officer at the entry point, including Import Permit, Health Certificate, COO, Catch Certificate, and Invoice/Packing List.
 When the shipment arrives, the fish quarantine officer will verify administrative requirements, conduct a physical inspection, and take samples for laboratory examination to ensure the quality and safety of the fishery product.
 A list of test parameters in Bahasa Indonesia can be found at Head of Fish Quarantine Decree No. 77/2017, (Frozen Fish, page 22 - 23); (Fresh Fish page 24); (Frozen Shrimp page 28); (Scallop page 30); (Frozen Shellfish Meat page 31); (Frozen Lobster page 32).